-The total balance of this category at 31 December 2023 and 2022 relates to the collateral amount required by Banco de España made in a blocked current account with Banco de España to ensure that payments are made immediately in the event of a cash settlement failure.
+The total balance of this category related to the collateral amount required by Banco de España made in a blocked current account with Banco de España to ensure that payments are made immediately in the event of a cash settlement failure.
 Banco de España calculates this collateral quarterly, adjusting the blocked amount in the current account with the same frequency.
-As of 1 March 2023, the guarantee required by Banco de España was increased to include funds provided by market members as collateral.
+As of 1 March 2023, the collateral required by Banco de España was increased to include funds provided by market members as collateral.